 For improved privacy, you’ll also have access to double VPN and onion over VPN technologies, and you can connect to up to six devices at the same time.

-- More than 5,000 servers capable of unblocking global content
+- More than 5,800 servers in 60 countries capable of unblocking global content

 - Comes with 24/7 support via email and live chat